JairSanCig/Enhancer-Network-Explorer/README.md

 # Citation

-If you use this tool in your research, please cite:
+If you use Enhancer Network Explorer in your research, please cite the associated publication:

+Santillán-Cigales, J.J., Meléndez-Ramírez, C., Reyes-Aldana, M. et al. β-Hydroxybutyrate Exposure is Associated with Increased TH+ Neuron Abundance and Dopaminergic-Related Transcriptional Features in Human Midbrain Organoids.
+Cellular and Molecular Neurobiology (2026). https://doi.org/10.1007/s10571-026-01771-1

+Software archive - The version of Enhancer Network Explorer used for the analyses and figures presented in the associated publication is archived on Zenodo:
 Santillán-Cigales, J. J. (2025).
 JairSanCig/Enhancer-Network-Explorer:
 Enhancer-Network-Explorer v2.9.
 Zenodo.
 https://doi.org/10.5281/zenodo.17645300